martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `startswith`

-Allows to filter records based on field values that start with a specific substring.
+Allows filtering records based on field values that start with a specific substring.
 Note that this is a **case-sensitive** predicate.

 ```crystal
 Article.all.filter(title__startswith: "Top")